 |South Australia||12.
 Country South Australia|

-In June 2017, the ACT Government announced support for Black Dog Institute to implement the LifeSpan suicide prevention approach in the territory.
-The project is expected to commence in mid-2018.
+In June 2017, the ACT Government announced support for Black Dog Institute to implement a fifth high-fidelity research trial using the LifeSpan suicide prevention approach in the territory.
+The project is expected to launch October 2018.